alogithub1/alo-spring-boot-youtube-kafka/README.md

 # Simple spring micro service application which consists of:

-a - Spring boot
+a) Spring boot

-b - Youtube or Google api
+b) Youtube or Google api

 c) Kafka